 InqScribe runs on virtually any recent Mac or Windows system.
-The only major requirement is either QuickTime for Mac users or DirectX for Windows users.
+The only major requirement is DirectX for Windows users.

 InqScribe requires the following: